Learn about f-stop photography & what it does.

 The f-stop explained.

-Not only does your f-stop setting, or f-number, help you get a proper exposure, it also helps establish the look and feel of your photo by determining the depth of field.
-“Unless you’re working with a whole lot of light, or in very low light, your f-stop is usually more about style and how you want the photo to look than about necessity,” says photographer Nicole Morrison.
+Not only does your f-stop setting or f-number, help you to get a proper exposure, it also helps establish the look and feel of your photo by determining the depth of field.
+“Unless you’re working with a whole lot of light or in very low light, your f-stop is usually more about style and how you want the photo to look than about necessity,” says photographer Nicole Morrison.

 Aperture and f-stop.